gbdev/pandocs/src/HuC1.md

 # HuC1

-HuC1 is an MBC used by some Game Boy games which, besides doing the usual MBC stuff, also provides infrared communication.
-A lot of sources on the internet said that HuC1 was “similar to MBC1”, but they didn’t provide any detail.
-I took a look, and it turns out that HuC1 differs from MBC1 quite a lot.
+HuC1 is an MBC developed by Hudson Soft.
+It implements ROM and RAM banking, and also provides infrared communication.
+Many sources on the internet said that HuC1 was “similar to MBC1”, without providing any detail.
+However, the HuC1 differs from MBC1 significantly.

 ## Memory Map